-Notice that this minimization works for any value of the matrix of regression slopes Γ , so that the even though Γ appears in the expression for μ , its MLE is determined entirely by the first line of (15).
-In this sense, the mean vector contains no information about the relationships between independent and dependent variables.
+Looking at (13), we see that the mean vector contains information about the regression coefficients in Γ , but we can't get at it if there is measurement bias.
 We believe that except in special circumstances, this makes it reasonable to employ the classical no-intercept structural equation models to do regression with latent variables.